justinvforvendetta/MidnightMiner/README.md

 A Python-based mining bot for the Midnight Network's scavenger hunt, allowing users to automatically mine for NIGHT tokens with multiple wallets.

+## Disclaimer

+This is an unofficial tool, and has not been properly tested.
+Use it at your own risk.

+I will be updating and improving this software regularly.
+Please keep up to date by re-downloading from this repository and coppying over you `wallets.json` and `challenges.json` files, or simply by running `git pull`.

 ## How It Works

 The miner operates by performing the following steps: